Accident and Injury at Work

 Building site injury and illness

-Construction site accidents and injuries can involve a long, costly time away from work that requires rehabilitation.
-Building site injuries and illness claims include: falls from high scaffolding or platforms, serious cuts and/or bruises, being hit by vehicle on site, faulty tools or equipment, fractured bones, and chemical burns.
+Including falls from high scaffolding or platforms, serious cuts and/or bruises, being hit by vehicles on site, faulty tools or equipment, fractured bones, and chemical burns.

 Farm accident and illness

 Farm accidents involving animals or machinery can result in injury or illness that can have a lasting impact on your life.
-Farm injuries and illnesses can be caused by all kinds of things, such as: dangerous animals, exposure to hazardous substances such as chemicals and pesticides, and accidents involving slurry pits, stores, or silos.
+Farms utilise heavy and dangerous machinery, work may involve exposure to hazardous substances such as chemicals and pesticides, or an accident may involve slurry pits, stores, or silos.

 Inadequate training accident

 Your employer has a legal responsibility to ensure you are protected in your role and the environment you work in, which means you must receive the full and correct training to prevent avoidable injuries at work.
-If not, accidents could include: manual handling techniques leading to back injuries, serious injury caused by machine operators who have not been given training or told safety precautions.
+If not, claims might relate to manual handling techniques leading to back injuries, injury caused by machine operators not having been given appropriate training or told of safety precautions.

 Manual handling accident

 Employers must provide correct training, carry out risk assessments, and ensure there is an appropriate number of staff to carry out a task.
-Common claims for manual handling compensation involve: back injuries, leg and arm injuries, and muscular injuries or damage.
+Common claims for manual handling compensation involve back injuries, leg and arm injuries, and muscular injuries.

 Protective equipment claims

 You must be given the right protective equipment (PPE) to protect you from injury when working in both hazardous and conventional working conditions.
-If they don’t, and you suffer from an accident or injury – such as head injuries caused by falling objects, eye damage because there were no goggles, and hand burns because of incorrect gloves – you could be entitled to compensation.
+If your employer doesn’t provide this and you suffer from an accident or injury – such as head injuries caused by falling objects, eye damage because there were no goggles, and hand burns because of incorrect gloves – you could be entitled to compensation.